 The separate On/Off switch is easy to operate.
-You have control over your speed since the speed setting is easy to adjust.
+You control your speed since the speed setting is easy to adjust.

 Battery Indicator Light

-The battery indicator light gives you a notification when you have to charge your battery.
+The battery indicator light alerts you when you have to charge your battery.

 The Dremel 8220 rotary tool has a speed variance of 5,000 to 35,000 rpm.
-It is a precision tool that you have control of at all speeds, and compatibility to maximum accessories makes the rotary tool versatile.
+It is a precision tool you can control at all speeds, and compatibility with maximum accessories makes the rotary tool versatile.

 The Dremel 8220 is a 12 Volt rotary tool, and the power comes with cordless performance.
 It is easy to handle.
 Lithium-ion battery technology holds a charge for up to 2 years, which does not come with memory effects.
 You are allowed to charge it anytime—the battery charges in one hour.
-The motor is powerful as it gives high performance, and that makes it ideal for demanding applications.
+The motor is powerful and performs well, making it ideal for demanding applications.

 Overview of the Dremel 8050

-Dremel 8050 is a rotary tool that comes with a size that is easy to carry around.
+Dremel 8050 is a rotary tool with a size that is easy to carry around.
 It has an ergonomic design that makes it comfortable to use.
-It brings precision to light-duty tasks, and that makes it ideal for DIY users.
+It brings precision to light-duty tasks, making it ideal for DIY users.

-You hold it like a pencil as you keep it between the thumb and the forefinger.
-The grip brings you closer to the workpiece, and that gives you control over the tool.
+You hold it like a pencil and keep it between the thumb and the forefinger.
+The grip brings you closer to the workpiece, giving you control over the tool.
 It is easy to maneuver in tricky and complicated places.

-Dremel 8050 comes with LED lights into the nose cap.
+Dremel 8050 comes with LED lights in the nose cap.
 Your vision in low light areas is improved hence accuracy.
-The rotary tool comes with a feature that gives you battery level indications.
+The rotary tool comes with a feature that gives you battery-level indications.